Qnubo-Tech/SharpPlot/Examples/001-GettingStarted/README.md

 * We need to import the library with: `using SharpPlot`
 * The initialisation of the `gnuplot` interpreter happens with `Gnuplot.Start()`.
 This is the default constructor of `SharpPlot.Gnuplot`.
 * In case `SharpPlot.Gnuplot` is not able to initialise or gives any error, try the `explicit` constructor `Gnuplot("{gnuplot/Bin/Path}")`, which allows you to specify where the executable of gnuplot is located at in your computer.
-* `DataSet` is a collection of data, which must be commensurate, i.e. the length of `x` must be equal to the length of `sinX`
+* `DataPoints` is a collection of data, which must be commensurate, i.e. the length of `x` must be equal to the length of `sinX`
-* To represent the data with a line, we use `PlotLine2D`, which accepts the legend of this `DataSet` as second argument.
+* To represent the data with a line, we use `Plot<Line>`, which accepts the legend of this `DataPoints` as second argument.

 And this is all for the time being.
 Congratulations, and see you in the next Example &#128079;